Power System Robust State Estimation As a Layer: An Optimization-embedded End-to-end Learning Approach

 Condition (1) can be readily enforced by adding a positive semidefinite constraint.
 Nevertheless, Condition (2), $\mathrm{rank}(\bm{X})=1$, is still non-convex and poses computational challenge.
-Therefore, a regularization term is introduced into the objective to guide towards the rank-one solution.
-The conditions for the exactness of this relaxation are discussed in Appendix A.
+Therefore, a regularization term is introduced into the objective to guide towards the rank-1 solution.

 \begin{corollary} \textit{The introduced regularization term exactly calculates the total active power loss of the power system.
 A proof is provided in Appendix B.} \end{corollary}

 The resulting problem $\mathrm{(P2)}$ is formulated as follows: